 But with MonsterInsights, you don’t need to worry about using any code.

 Instead, you can get started by downloading MonsterInsights.
-To do that, you’ll need to log into your MonsterInsights account and download the plugin zip file.
+To do that, you’ll need to get a MonsterInsights license and download the plugin zip file.

 Once you have the zip file, navigate to the site where you want to install MonsterInsights and go to the WordPress admin dashboard.